doubtfire-lms/doubtfire.io/guides/staff/mark-tasks.md

    ![Updated task](/guides/mark-tasks/task-marked-updated.png)

-1. Leave a comment At any time during this process, you can leave a written, audio or image comment on the task.
+1. Leave a comment.
+At any time during this process, you can leave a written, audio or image comment on the task.
 These comments are specific to each individual task between the teaching staff and the student.
 To leave an audio comment, simply click the _microphone_ icon, and click "record".
 Ensure you are using a modern browser if audio comments are not working.
 Image comments can be uploaded by dragging the image into the comment field, and clicking send.